bvolpato/taskerbox/README.md

 Java automation engine based on producers (channels) &amp; consumers (actions)

 The main goal is to automate useful tasks.
+You can control running channels using Desktop UI or lightweight web panel.

 Channels
 --------